TencentARC/ArcNerf/README.md

 - `--gpu_ids -1` will use `cpu`, which is good for you to debug the code in local IDE like pycharm line by line without a GPU device.
 - for more details on the `config`, go to [default.yaml](configs/default.yaml) for more details.
+- add `--resume path/to/model` can resume training from checkpoints.
+Model will be saved periodically to forbid unpredictable error.
+- For more detail of the training pipeline, visit [common_trainer](docs/common_trainer.md) and [trainer](docs/trainer.md).

 ## Evaluate
 Eval by `python evaluate.py --configs configs/eval.yaml --gpu_ids 0`.
 You can set your target model by `--model_pt path/to/model`.